dttung79/todowidget/README.md

 # Do Them Now! - Übersicht Widget

-A customizable to-do list widget for Übersicht, designed to help you manage tasks efficiently on your desktop.
+A customizable to-do list widget for Übersicht, designed to help you manage tasks efficiently on your MacOS desktop.

 ## Features